Cumulo-pro/Cumulo-Front-Chain/postmortem/2026-07-23-limonata-validator-incident.md

 No double-signing occurred at any point, verified structurally: the signing key was never active on more than one node simultaneously.

+Unlike a purely external network event, this incident had both a vendor-side contributing factor and operator-side factors that could have caught it earlier.
+Both are documented below alongside the supporting evidence.

 ---

 ## 2. Timeline (UTC)